Skip to main content

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

-In its updated NDC, the country kept the same target as before, i.e. a 22% reduction of GHG emissions in 2030 compared to BAU levels.
+In its updated NDC (2022), the country increased its unconditional GHG emissions reduction target to 35% by 2030 compared to BAU levels (a reduction of 347 MtCO2eq).
+National resources will account for at least 30%, while 5% will be covered by international cooperation and planned clean energy financing.
 Emissions of black carbon should be cut by 51% below BAU by 2030.
-Mexico could raise its emission reduction targets to 36% (black carbon emissions to 70%) if it gains access to climate funds or if a global carbon price is set.
+Mexico could raise its emission reduction targets to 40% (black carbon emissions to 70%) conditional to international support and financing.